lquatrin/i3d21/assignment_6.md

 ![Predicted and target Mesh](data/imgs/a6/2_2_meshes.png)

-Using MeshLab, we can compare the resulting meshes:
+Using MeshLab, we can compare the predicted mesh with the ground truth:

 <img src="data/imgs/a6/meshlab/2_2_predicted.png" width="30%"><img src="data/imgs/a6/meshlab/2_2_target.png" width="30%"><img src="data/imgs/a6/meshlab/2_2_diff.png" width="30%">